kyma-project/cli/docs/gen-docs/kyma_alpha_sign.md

 title: kyma alpha sign
 ---

-Sign all module resources from unsigned component descriptor which hosted in a remote OCI registry
+Signs all module resources from unsigned an component descriptor that's hosted in a remote OCI registry

 ## Synopsis

-Sign all module resources from unsigned component descriptor which hosted in a remote OCI registry
+Use this command to sign all module resources from an unsigned component descriptor that's hosted in a remote OCI registry

 ## Flags inherited from parent commands